SuchiraLaknath/Dynamic_AI_Agent_Orchestration_Platform/docs/architecture.md

 ![Architecture](architecture.svg)

-The one-sentence version: **a goal is planned into a task DAG by an LLM that may only choose from a retrieved menu of YAML-defined agents; each task runs an agent built at runtime and equipped with exactly the MCP tools its selectors match; the whole thing streams a trace.**
+The one-sentence version: **a goal is planned into a task DAG by an LLM that writes an agent for each task, inside a retrieved menu of YAML-defined capability envelopes it cannot widen; each agent is created at runtime and granted exactly the MCP tools its envelope allows; the whole thing streams a trace.**

 ---